-12. FEASIBLE ARTIFICIAL RECHARGE STRUCTURES
+11. FEASIBLE ARTIFICIAL RECHARGE STRUCTURES:

 Since the mandal is categorized as over exploited, there is an immediate need for improving ground water scenario and to ensure sustainability of ground water sources.
 It is also suggested to create additional storage capacity of surface water bodies which would result in supplementing irrigation thereby reducing the ground water draft.
-The run off available for ground water recharge purpose within the mandal has been assessed as 26.7 MCM/yr, which could be considered for further planning of artificial recharge.
+The run off available for ground water recharge purpose within the mandal has been assessed as 22.8 MCM/yr, which could be considered for further planning of artificial recharge.
 However, the number of artificial recharge structures feasible has been recommended in areas, by considering the utilizable yield, number of existing structures, land use, drainage pattern and also where the post monsoon water levels (decadal mean) are more than 5 m bgl., and or decadal trends are either falling or showing insignificant raising trend.

-A) Check dams
+A).
+Check dams

 The area is covered by seasonal nalas - drains, which carry discharge during monsoon period debauched into the water bodies within a short duration.
-It is proposed to identify such nalas for construction of check dams so as to harness ground water and to increase soil moisture content.
+It is propose that such seasonal nalas will be identified and the rain water will be harnessed through construction of check dams/Percolation tank with recharge shafts, so as to harness ground water and to increase soil moisture content.

 - The site selected for check dam should have sufficient thickness of permeable soils or weathered material to facilitate recharge of stored water within a short span of time.
 The water stored in these structures is mostly confined to the stream course and height is normally less than 2m. - These are designed based on stream width and excess water is allowed to flow over the crest wall.
 In order to avoid scouring from excess runoff water cushions are provided on the downstream side.
-To harness maximum runoff in the stream, a series of such check dams can be constructed to have recharge on a regional scale. - Considering the annual monsoon rainfall of 885 mm, sufficient rain water can be harnessed.
-This will improve ground water regime as well as delaying the instant flow into the main river.
+To harness maximum runoff in the stream, a series of such check dams can be constructed to have recharge on a regional scale. - Considering the annual monsoon rainfall 897 mm sufficient rain water can be harnessed.
+This will result in recharge to ground water improving ground water regime as well as delaying the instant flow into the main river.

-- The flow in these seasonal rivers can be sustained up to about 2 to 3 months after monsoon. - Recharge trenches can also be constructed along upstream side of the check dam/Percolation Tank in the impoundment area for enhancing the ground water recharge rate.
+• The flow in these seasonal rivers can be sustained up to about 2 to 3 months after monsoon.

+Recharge trenches can also be constructed along upstream side of the check dam/Percolation Tank in the impoundment area for enhancing the ground water recharge rates.